husseinaluie/FlowSieve/Tutorial/Spherical_Demo/Helmholtz/ABOUT_TUTORIAL.md

 # Tutorial for Working on a Sphere {#tutorials3}
 [TOC]

-\brief This tutorial walks through analysing a velocity field using Helmholtz decomposition with coarse-graining.
+This tutorial walks through analysing a velocity field using Helmholtz decomposition with coarse-graining.

+---

 There are three stages in this tutorial, each with a corresponding sub-directory.
 See the ABOUT documentation file in each directory for the step-by-step guide to each part.
 1. The 'project' directory works through the steps needed to perform the Helmholtz decompiosition